About Artist Rachel Collins

 Upon her return to the States in 1990, an interest in natural science illustration led her to an internship in the Department of Entomology at the Smithsonian National Museum of Natural History in Washington, DC.
 But eventually watercolor, originally taken up as a once-a-week hobby in Israel, became her primary medium.
 Her interest in natural science subjects has continued, but with a fine arts focus.
 In addition, a strong interest in music has led to a series of paintings with a music theme.
 Her work has regularly hung and taken awards in a variety of nationally competitive watercolor exhibits, and she has had solo shows in galleries at art centers, colleges and universities, and other institutions in the Washington, DC area.
 She has been awarded signature membership in the National Watercolor Society, the Watercolor USA Honor Society, and the Transparent Watercolor Society of America, among others.

-Rachel Collins is a juried member of the Torpedo Factory Artists Association, and as such paints regularly in her studio in the Torpedo Factory Art Center in Alexandria, VA.
+Rachel Collins is a juried member of the Torpedo Factory Artists Association, and paints regularly in her studio in the Torpedo Factory Art Center in Alexandria, VA.
 She welcomes visitors to her studio and is happy to exchange thoughts, perspectives and knowledge about making art with everyone who comes in.
 She enjoys teaching classes and workshops in watercolor at The Art League School in Alexandria, and offers workshops of varying lengths elsewhere in the United States and abroad.